atshelchin/shelchin.com/content/_index.md

 So I'm expanding: Apps + Games.

+This is where I document the journey.

 ## What I'm Thinking About

 🎮 Game Design — What makes games fun?

 🤖 AI + Game Dev — Can AI tools (Claude, Suno, Midjourney) accelerate game development?

 📊 The Business — Can indie games still be profitable in 2026?

 ## What I'm Building Now